What Are Skid Resistant Shoes

 Shoes That Have Reduced Skid Resistance

 Some of the shoes that are on the market are not extremely skid resistant, and you need to be extra careful when wearing them.
 These are primarily the formal shoes for men and women, especially high heels.

 This category of shoes has a limited touch to the ground and doesn’t share the body weight between the front and rear sides of the shoes.
 That is why skid resistance is lower than the average, and they can put you in danger of injury when wearing them.

 Additionally, the running shoes sometimes lack the proper lugs on the outsole and appear to be less skid resistant than usual shoes.
 This is because their designers opted for a more lightweight profile than adding some extra rubber to the outsole for skid protection.
 Thus, athletes that are competing in running courts should be aware that any oily substance on the court could easily make them lose their balance and fall which in return could make them lose the race or getting injured.

 Finally, the slippers are a unique category of footwear that gives you limited skid resistance on any type of terrain.
-Slippers by their nature are indoor shoes that cannot be worn outside for longer periods of time.
-In case you use them for road trips you have to be aware that your balance may be in danger when passing through slippery roads.
+Slippers by their nature are indoor shoes that cannot be worn outside for longer periods.
+In case you use them for road trips, you have to be aware that your balance may be in danger when passing through slippery roads.
 Their outsoles keep on being basic with no extra lugs while their inner weight balance is of the worst on the market.

 Slip resistant shoes are always better to have when you are competing as an athlete, or you perform perilous types of jobs.
 This kind of shoes should adequately protect your feet joints and ligaments and provide you with the best balance available.